 His character designs too are something to witness.
 While the portraits of his characters are rather simple, which some may or may not be a fan of, the outfits of the characters are incredibly detailed and intricate.
 The way he designed them further hones in the fact that Blame! is set in this dystopian, futuristic setting, and the weapons, such as the Gravitational Beam Emitter, further add to the believability of this world.
 The designs of the Silicon Life are both marvelous and horrifying.
 Their designs in particular sometimes remind me of H.R.
 Giger’s art, which is a huge compliment given that he is one of the most prolific names in sci-fi.

 One of the biggest factors that keeps me invested in a sci-fi manga is if it has a rich and well-thought-out world that pulls you in and immerses you in its story, and while a lot of series have good world-building, few do it as well as Tsutomu Nihei's Blame!.

 Tsutomu Nihei is collaborating with Polygon Pictures on a new anime titled Ōyukiumi no Kaina that you may want to check out in the future.
 NOiSE, the prequel to Blame!, is also coming back to print thanks to Kodansha!

-Read more about why Blame! is one of my favorite manga!
+Read more on why Blame! is one of my favorite manga!
 You can also check out my full review of Blame! on my YouTube channel below if you'd like.

 Dead Dead Demon's Dededede Destruction by Inio Asano